SuperMarcellus/kmm/README.md

 - Click start

 **Configuration**
 - Enable mouse right click: This option enables a right click on each loop.
-If disable, no mouse click will occour.
+If disable, no mouse click will occur.
 - Enable mouse movement: This option enables a mouse movement to right and left.
-If disable, no mouse movement will occour.
+If disable, no mouse movement will occur.
 - Stop in(min): This option set how many minutes until the script stop automatically.
 If disable, the script will run until a click on Stop button, Quit button or close the window.

 **Other info**
-- x
+- The kmm window is always on screen to avoid forget it is enabled
+- Default behavior: mouse move left, move right, mouse right click
+- Suggestion: keep the cursor above Start button